zoom/meetingsdk-web/README.md

 ## Sample App
 Checkout the Zoom [Web SDK Sample App](https://github.com/zoom/sample-app-web), and the [Simple Signature Setup Sample App](https://github.com/zoom/websdk-sample-signature-node.js).

+## Open Source Software (OSS) Attribution
+Starting from version 1.9.1, an OSS attribution file (oss_attribution.txt) will be provided in each release.
+Some licenses for OSS contained in our products give you the right to access the source code under said license.
+You may obtain a copy of source code for the relevant OSS via the following link: https://zoom.us/opensource/source.
+Please obtain independent legal advice or counsel to determine your responsibility to make source code available under any specific OSS project.”

 ## Need help?